 Complement to my post about Vasaloppet

 In my post of 87’2021 (2021-03-28) , I wrote about the traditional ski race Vasaloppet.
 It starts in the town of Sälen and ends in Mora, 90 km away.
 One of my faithful readers sent me a nice picture from the same Sälen, where he recently enjoyed a different kind of skiing, going downhill.
-You can see it as the header photo of today’s post, taken at the peak Hundfjället (“Dog mountain”).
+You can see it here, taken at the peak Hundfjället (“Dog mountain”).

 Making it easier to deal with the proposed numbering of days